Nik-Kudrin/star-wars-tests/README.md

 ## Star Wars Test
-A few test examples for Star Wars API https://swapi.dev/
+Examples of integration tests for Star Wars API https://swapi.dev/

 Project is written using Java 11, TestNG